 Over 6–8 weeks, this gentle accumulation tends to produce measurable improvements in energy regulation, sleep quality, and subjective mood — the same outcomes that the research literature associates with physical activity in burnout populations.

-The reason this example matters is not that it offers a perfect template; it shows what happens when adherence, recovery, and structure line up for long enough to create visible change. de et al. (2015) helps explain the adaptation side, and De et al. (2022) helps explain why the plan remains sustainable instead of burning out after the first burst of motivation.
-Use the case as a decision pattern: keep the elements that reduce friction and create feedback, and strip away any step that only makes the routine feel harder without making it easier to repeat.
+The reason this case matters is not that it offers a perfect template; it shows what happens when adherence, recovery, and structure line up for long enough to create visible change. de Vente et al. (2015, PMID 26557670) help explain the adaptation side: blunted cortisol reactivity in chronic burnout means the nervous system is not in a state that tolerates additional high-load stress, which is why gentle dose is not only adequate but necessary for recovery.
+De Nys et al. (2022, PMID 35777076) help explain why the plan remains sustainable instead of collapsing after the first burst of motivation: consistent, moderate physical activity was associated with reduced cortisol reactivity and improved sleep, and the people with the worst baseline mental health showed the largest benefit from exactly this kind of low-intensity dose.
+The case pattern worth extracting: remove intensity targets, replace them with timing consistency, and monitor recovery rather than performance.
+Keep the elements that reduce friction and create feedback, and strip away any step that only makes the routine feel harder without making it easier to repeat.

 Intensity Monitoring in Burnout Recovery